 You’re in the mood for a cocktail.
 The problem is, your bar cart has been empty since the moment you bought it, and you’re not going back to a grocery store for three weeks.
 But that doesn’t mean you need to start Googling “How to make homemade hooch,” because there are plenty of LA bars and restaurants serving all kinds of cocktails.
-From batch margaritas and bottled martinis to Mules of every variety, here are 33 spots where you can order mixed drinks straight to your door.
+From batch margaritas and bottled martinis to Mules of every variety, here are our favorite spots where you can order mixed drinks straight to your door.

-Echo Park’s Bar Henry - one of our favorite bars on the Eastside - has got a big line-up of cocktails available in servings for four or five.
-Our favorite (and the signature drink here) is the Flattened Priest, a tamarind mezcal margarita that even comes with Tajin for the rim.
-We also like The Stranger - it’s their version of a negroni, made with mezcal and jalapeño-infused Campari.
-They’re all $56, and come pre-mixed.
+Echo Park’s Bar Henry - one of our favorite bars on the Eastside - has got a big lineup of cocktails available in servings for four or five people.
+Our favorite (and the signature drink here) is the “Flattened Priest,” a tamarind mezcal margarita that even comes with Tajin for the rim.
+We also like “The Stranger” - it’s their version of a negroni, made with mezcal and jalapeño-infused Campari.
+They’re all $56, and come premixed.

-Sherman Oaks’ Boneyard Bistro has a wide variety of cocktails available in portions for (roughly) two, four, or eight.
-Our favorite is the Sympathy For The Devil - a smoky, spicy, and sweet drink with habañero-infused mezcal - but if you’re getting things started early in the day, they’ve also got a killer Bloody Mary.
+Sherman Oaks’ Boneyard Bistro has a wide variety of cocktails available in portions for four people for $45 total.
+Our favorite is the “Sympathy For The Devil” - a smoky, spicy, and sweet drink with habañero-infused mezcal - but if you’re getting things started early in the day, they’ve also got a killer Bloody Mary.
 They require that you order food with your cocktails, so get some brisket tacos on the side.
-Delivery and curbside pick-up available.
+Delivery and curbside pickup available.

-Employees Only, the NYC-transplant bar behind a fortune teller in Weho, is offering delivery and curbside pick-up for their excellent cocktails.
+Employees Only, the NYC-transplant bar behind a fortune teller in Weho, is offering delivery and curbside pickup for their excellent cocktails.
 They involve ingredients like chai vermouth, absinthe bitters, and house-made grenadine.
-Our go-to is the Better Margarita, a super-strong classic margarita with chile verde. $5 delivery within five miles, or curbside pick-up available.
+Our go-to is the “Better Margarita,” a super-strong classic margarita with chile verde.
+Get it for $5 delivery within five miles, or curbside pickup is available, too.

 A new package store in Burbank, Fancy Free Liquor is offering free next-day delivery for all of LA County on orders over $50.
 They’ve got cocktail kits including margaritas, Moscow Mules, mojitos, and more - they include a full bottle of liquor, plus mixers and garnishes like freeze-dried lime or candied ginger.
 Order on their website by midnight for next-day delivery, open Tuesday-Sunday 10am-5pm.

 North Hollywood hotel restaurant The Front Yard has two different batch cocktails available.
-Both the Strawberry Fields - vodka, strawberry, basil, and balsamic honey - and the Cucumber Press - gin, lime juice, cucumber, St. Germaine - are $15 each for 12 oz. servings.
+Both the “Strawberry Fields” - vodka, strawberry, basil, and balsamic honey - and the “Cucumber Press” - gin, lime juice, cucumber, St. Germaine - are $15 each for 12-ounce servings.
 They’ve also got wines by the bottle.
 Call (818) 255-7285 for delivery.
 App delivery is also available.

 Few cocktails in town have better names than the ones at Hippo, the Italian-ish spot in Highland Park.
 And they’re as well-made as they are named.
-The Back On Our Bullsh*t, for example, is a light, herbal drink with vermouth, fino sherry, and citrus cordial, and the Goodyear Blimp has a tequila base with pomegranate and orange.
-They’re $9 each, and available for delivery or pick-up.
-They’ve also got larger formats, including $29 martinis for four, or curated packages like the Italian Date Night (two negronis, a bottle of wine, and an espresso martini), or the (Imaginary) Vacation Getaway (two each of three fruity cocktails).
+“The Snooze Button,” for example, comes with pineapple rum, ginger, citrus, and allspice, and the “Mariachi On The Beach” has a tequila base with passionfruit and Aperol.
+They’re $14 each, and available for delivery or pick-up.
+They’ve also got larger formats, including $52 Old Fashioneds for four.

-Pasadena’s great upscale Mexican spot Maestro has a good selection of mezcal, tequila, and barrel-aged cocktails available for delivery and pick-up.
-They’ve got all the greatest hits from that cocktail menu available to-go, including the sweet, aromatic, and boozy Campfire (mezcal, chartreuse, luxardo maraschino), and their classic margarita with hibiscus syrup.
+Pasadena’s great upscale Mexican spot Maestro has a good selection of mezcal, tequila, and barrel-aged cocktails available for delivery and pickup.
+They’ve got all the greatest hits from that cocktail menu available to go, including the sweet, aromatic, and boozy “Campfire” (mezcal, chartreuse, luxardo maraschino), and their classic margarita with hibiscus syrup.

-All-purpose Arts District spot Manuela has got five different pre-batched cocktails available, ranging from the peaty Whiskey Pimm’s (Scotch, house-made Pimm’s, lemon), to the beet-y Archie (beet-rested vodka, oro blanco).
-They’re $24, and serve two or three.
-Call ahead for curbside pick-up, or delivery available within ten miles.
+All-purpose Arts District spot Manuela has got five different pre-batched cocktails available, ranging from the peaty “Whiskey Pimm’s” (Scotch, house-made Pimm’s, lemon), to the beet-y “Archie” (beet-rested vodka, oro blanco).
+They start at $28, and serve two or three.
+Call ahead for curbside pickup, or delivery is available within ten miles.

-Santa Monica’s local French/Italian spot Massilia has got a big menu of 16 oz. cocktails, from classics like white or red negronis and Boulevardiers, to originals like La Fumante (mezcal and elixir combier) and La Francaise (vodka, St. German, passionfruit).
+Santa Monica’s local French/Italian spot Massilia has got a big menu of 16-ounce cocktails, from classics like white or red negronis and Boulevardiers, to originals like “La Fumante” (mezcal and elixir combier) and “La Francaise” (vodka, St. German, passionfruit).
 They range from $26-$32.
 They’re also offering a dinner special with two pizzas and any bottle of cocktail for $49.
-App delivery and curbside pick-up available.
+App delivery and curbside pickup are available.

 Santa Monica pizza spot Stella Barra is offering a bunch of build-your-own cocktail options, and they’re all completely foolproof.
-They range from simple (a 16-serving Aperol Spritz kit for $75), to even simpler (1-liter of Tito’s, 4 Topo Chicos, and some lemons for $55).
+They range from simple (a 16-serving Aperol Spritz kit for $65), to even simpler (1-liter of Tito’s, 4 Topo Chicos, and some lemons for $55).
 Regardless of your pick, you should also add in some $1 chocolate chip cookie dough balls, and eat them as soon as you get them.